nicklleite/icm-base-system/README.md

 I'm looking forward to make the interactions with systems like CRMs or CMSs much more easy.

+This project is the phase one.
+I'm looking forward to make it portable to others frameworks.
+Not just PHP frameworks.
+I've chosen Codeigniter for this beginning just because it is an easy framework to setup and i'm very familiar with its features.
+The version 4 is now more well writen and the use of namespaces (just like on Laravel) simplifies much of the development.

+My goal is to port this system to:

+- Laravel
+- Lumen

+I want to port this system to JavaScript as well, but i can't say wich technologies i will be using.
+Express.js and Next.js are some of the good choices i can think about at this moment.

 ## First Steps

 Comming soon...